 You can’t miss Breadfern.
 It sticks out on the corner of Redfern and Chalmers streets like a beacon, serving up some of the best sourdough bread and seasonal viennoiseries you’ll find in the inner city.

 French-born head baker Simon Veuvy brings a wealth of experience to the role, having worked in kitchens in France, Tokyo, New York and Seoul, including a recent stint as the executive pastry chef at the Intercontinental Hotel in Sydney.

 On a typical day, Veuvy’s team bakes several varieties of bread, from plain sourdough to fruit or olive loaves.
 A pastry shelf displays sweet things such as flaky almond croissants; and ricotta and sour-cherry danishes.
 The selection changes daily, but some favourites stick around, and many of the sweets are completely gluten-free.

 The space is small but inviting.
 Most of the counters and shelves are built from recycled timber and decorated with tin ornaments.
 The bread sits in wall-mounted cubbyholes, and the open kitchen lets you take a peek at what’s coming up next.

 Outside seating and plastic milk crates scattered below the takeaway window allow you to sit in the sun to enjoy your loot.
-Our pick?
-Grab a bag of pastries and eat across the street at Redfern Park.
+Our tip?
+Grab a slice of pizza or a spinach and feta roll from the pie warmer and eat across the street at Redfern Park.